Moniv9/progress-bar/README.md

-#Progress Bar
+# Custom Progress Bar

-Javascript lib to show custom progress bar on your parent app
+Custom typescript progress bar which can be used on your parent app.